 Maine Huts & Trails is home to some of the best mountain biking in New England, and hut-to-hut MTB tour is a really fun way to experience the Maine backcountry.
 All trails except the Bigelow Approach Trail and the Hemlock Trail are suitable for both traditional mountain bikes and fat tire bikes.
-Most Maine Huts & Trails routes are fairly flat with no significant elevation changes, making the riding suitable for all skill levels.
+Most Maine Huts & Trails routes are fairly flat with no significant elevation changes, making the riding suitable for most skill levels.
 Got a hybrid bike?
 You'll be happy riding the Narrow Gauge Trail, Carriage Road, Long Falls Dam Road and hut service roads (not marked on the map).